 The program uses three primary selection criteria to evaluate candidates:

-- demonstrated creativity, originality, and initiative in one or more aspects of their lives;
+- Demonstrated creativity, originality and initiative in one or more aspects of her/his life;

-- demonstrated commitment to and capacity for accomplishment that has required drive and sustained effort; and
+- Demonstrated a commitment to and capacity for accomplishment that has required drive and sustained effort;

-The Soros Fellowship will be offering a series of informational webinars in July and August 2020.
-Each webinar will focus on applicants in different disciplines or with specific backgrounds and past recipients from the Fellowship will be on each webinar to share their own experiences with the audience.
+The Soros Fellowship will be offering a series of informational webinars throughout 2021.
+Each webinar will focus on applicants in different disciplines or with specific backgrounds, and past Soros Fellowship recipients will be on each webinar to share their own experiences with the audience.

-The list of webinars is below.
-Registration is required.
+The list of webinars is available on Soros website.